 A docent program by Artist Yang Kura / ©EAAFP

 The EAAFP Foundation held the first exhibition from 4th August to 26th August at the Ecological Education Center in Songdo.
 Visitors enjoyed Mr. Yang Kura’s (Korean visual artist) sculptures of Black-faced Spoonbills in this exhibition.
 The sculptures were made of marine waste and driftwood to promote the international importance of conserving wetlands and protecting the natural environment in Yeonsu-gu so that Black-faced Spoonbills could breed in stabilized populations and move away from the endangered species status.

-In this exhibition, the Black-faced Spoonbill sculptures made of marine debris and driftwood will be displayed as in the first exhibition.
-In addition, video works showing the preparation process of the <Bird Meets Arts> project and works of ‘Imaginary Monsters’ created by participants in the educational program will be exhibited.
-A total of four video works capture activities, such as wetland cleaning in Aam Island, a dance education program on imitating the gesture of the Black-faced Spoonbill, a music education program on making and singing your own Saetaryeong (Korean folk song about various kinds of birds), and an art education program on creating an Imaginary Monster.
+The second <Bird Meets Arts> exhibition was held at G-gallery in G-Tower from 27th August to 2nd September.
+This exhibition displayed not only Black-faced Spoonbill sculptures made of marine debris and driftwood but also video works that show the preparation process of the <Bird Meets Arts> project and ‘imaginary monsters’ work created by the participants of the educational program.
+A total of four video works captured activities, such as wetland cleaning on Aam Island, a dance education program on imitating the gesture of the Black-faced Spoonbill, a music education program on making and singing your own Saetaryeong (Korean folk song about various kinds of birds), and an art education program on creating an Imaginary Monster.

 <Bird Meets Arts> 2022 activities: